 Risk: Getting Swindled by Suppliers

 Contacting suppliers is the first part of getting your dropshipping business off the ground.
-Many people who start dropshipping aren’t seasoned ecommerce sellers, so there are plenty of scammers out there willing to take advantage of the naivete which is one of the major risks of dropshipping.
+Many people who start dropshipping aren’t seasoned ecommerce sellers, so there are plenty of scammers out there willing to take advantage of the naivete which is one of the major risks of dropshipping, and a common dropshipping mistake.
 The dropshipping horror stories you can find online are the result of inexperienced sellers getting scammed by fake suppliers.